Coarse-median preserving automorphisms: Introduction.

-For the experts, the finite-index subgroups in Theorem~\ref{U_0 cc intro} are generated by the elementary automorphisms known as inversions, joins and partial conjugations (see Subsection~\ref{of RAAGs sect} and Remark~\ref{0 finite index}).
-Quasi-convexity of $\Fix\varphi$ can alternatively be characterised saying that $\Fix\varphi$ acts properly and cocompactly on a convex subcomplex of the universal cover of the Salvetti/Davis complex.
+For the experts, the finite-index subgroups in Theorem~\ref{U_0 cc intro} are generated by the elementary automorphisms known as inversions, folds and partial conjugations (see Subsection~\ref{of RAAGs sect} and Remark~\ref{0 finite index}).
+Quasi-convexity of $\Fix\varphi$ can alternatively be characterised saying that $\Fix\varphi$ acts properly and cocompactly on a convex subcomplex of the universal cover of the Salvetti/Davis complex, or, again, in coarse median terms (see Definition~\ref{qc defn}, Remark~\ref{right-angled qc rmk} and Lemma~\ref{equiv cc}).

 In light of Theorem~\ref{U_0 cc intro}, it is only natural to wonder what isomorphism types of special groups can arise as $\Fix\varphi$, and whether their complexity can be bounded in any way in terms of the ambient group, in the spirit of Scott's conjecture.
-We only provide the following very partial result on these questions (Corollary~\ref{fix graph}), leaving a more detailed treatment for later work.
+We only provide a very partial result on these questions (Corollary~\ref{intro fix graph}), leaving a more detailed treatment for later work.
+The main proof ingredient, which we believe of independent interest, is the following construction of $U_0(\A_{\G})$--invariant Bass--Serre trees for most right-angled Artin groups.